ImageGuidedTherapyLab/hccdetection/README.md

 make anon

+## preprocess - intensity normalize

+make scaled

 ## preprocess - resize - Data set with a valid size for 3-D U-Net is multiple of 8

 make resize

-## preprocess - normalize  - zscore intensity

-make scaled

 ## preprocess - python code is used to setup the kfold fold
 ## preprocess - each fold is configured with a json file to be read by matlab